liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/02-creating-a-liferay-workspace-with-liferay-ide.markdown

 ## Liferay Workspace Settings in Dev Studio [](id=liferay-workspace-settings-in-ide)

-The Liferay Workspace perspective is intended for Gradle or Maven development for @product@ projects.
+The Liferay Workspace perspective is intended for Gradle or Maven projects for
+@product@.
 Since Liferay Workspaces are used for Gradle/Maven based development and the Liferay Plugins perspective is intended for the Plugins SDK and Ant based development, the two perspectives are independent of each other.

 ![Figure 3: The Liferay Workspace perspective is preferred for @product-ver@ and OSGi module development.](../../../images/liferay-workspace-perspective.png)